 The highlight of Colombian cuisine is the ‘jugo‘ or fruit juice.
 Jugos are served with every meal.
 They are served in jugo bars, in ice cream parlors and in the back of fruit stores.
-There are people blending jugos on the street and rows of jugo stands in the central food markets.
+There are people blending jugos on the street, in the shopping centers and rows of jugo stands in the central food markets.

 Many of these jugos have fantastic health benefits.

 Make the jugo with or without milk.
 Just add a little water or milk and blend.
 Add ice cubes to the finished product.
 It is one of the most popular fruits in Colombia, matures quickly and can be eaten fresh.
-You can eat the insides of the fruit, not the skin, or in a juice with milk or with water and a little lime juice.
+You can eat the insides of the fruit in a juice with milk or with water and a little lime juice.

 Make mango jugo without milk.
-Mango juice can also be combined with other fruits like pineapple, kiwi or oranges.
+Mango jugos can also be combined with other fruits like pineapple, kiwi or oranges.

 Papaya – is a fruit from a tropical fruit tree that grows 16-33 feet tall.
 The fruit is usually eaten raw without the skin or seeds.
 The seeds have a sharp, spicy taste and can be dried and ground and used as pepper.
 The pulp of the fruit can be white or pink, It can be eaten like an apple or with a pinch of salt and can be used in salads.

 The pulp is used in juices and can be blended with water or milk, lemon or lime juice.
 In Colombia they prefer papaya jugos without milk.
 Papaya combined with guayaba makes a jugo with a lot of vitamin C. The taste is very acidic and refreshing, like lemonade.